Comitium: Other authors referenced

-These books are out of print and have no ISBN number.
+These books are out of print and have no ISBN.
 Their age means some information in the books or journals may have changed or newer theories advanced since the original publication.
 They are used in this article where information is either the earliest, the original, or the very first works printed on the subject, or where information is still pertinent today.